ivanmtoroc/atenas-bank/README.md

 # Atenas Bank

-Users attention system of the Atenas Bank.
+Web application to users attention in the Atenas Bank.

+This application is development using Django, Django Rest Framework and Vue.js.